 Total number of unique members using NEMT

 Utilization rate defined as a percentage of services used.
-Reported as completed legs/total members enrolled
+Numerator: Unduplicated count of members that received NEMT services for the reporting period.
+Denominator: Unduplicated count of enrolled members for the reporting period.

 Service Delivery Information